Bolo Dugga Maiki: Plot

 Shamyo is a carefree man who lives an extravagant life with his two best friends Bangal and Totlu.
 Due to his activities, he is disowned by his grandfather and forced to leave his home.
 The story follows the misadventures of Shamyo after leaving his house.
-Problems arrived when he took selfies with an unknown girl, Uma, and send those selfies to his best friends through their WhatsApp group on a train journey.
-As his best friends posted selfie on Facebook, Uma's family members misunderstood that Shamyo was the guy with whom Uma eloped.
+Problems arrived when he took selfies with an unknown girl, Uma, and sent them to his best friends through their WhatsApp group on a train journey.
+As his best friends posted the selfie on Facebook, Uma's family members misunderstood that Shamyo was the guy with whom Uma eloped.
 Gobor Pal, Uma's father threatened Shamyo that if he can't return Uma home then he would be killed.
 After many misadventures, Shamyo and his two friends returned Uma to her home while Shamyo pretending to be "Niloy", the guy with whom Uma had eloped.
-Gobor's four brothers became angry on Shamyo.
+Gobor's four brothers became angry with Shamyo.
 But Uma's grandmother accepted Shamyo as her grandson-in-law.
-Unhappy with her decision, the five brothers ought to take revenge on Shamyo.
+Unhappy with her decision, the five brothers planned to take revenge on Shamyo.
 After winning the 'dhunuchi nach' competition, Uma's family accepted Shamyo and arranged for their wedding.
 But Shamyo complicated the situation by returning to his grandfather without telling anyone of Uma's family.
 On the other hand, Uma learned that she was adopted by her family and so left the house.
 But Shamyo returned her to her family.
-Shamyo's grandfather saw the change in his grandson and accepted the wedding of Shamyo with Uma.
+Shamyo's grandfather saw the change in his grandson and accepted the wedding of Shamyo and Uma.